Air Force makes late defensive stand in 17-13 win over Army

-AIR FORCE ACADEMY, Colo.
-(AP) — The Air Force defense turned in a goal-line stand in the final minute to help the Falcons beat service academy rival Army 17-13 on Saturday.
+Air Force turned in a goal-line stand in the final minute as the Falcons beat service academy rival Army 17-13 on Saturday.

-The Black Knights were well positioned with a first-and-goal at the 7.
-But they didn’t have starting QB Jabari Laws for the pivotal moment after he took a big hit to set them up and had to leave the game.
-Kelvin Hopkins Jr. entered and overthrew his intended target on fourth down with 33 seconds remaining to help the Falcons (7-2) snap a two-game skid against Army (3-6).
+“It definitely means the world to me,” Falcons senior cornerback Zane Lewis said.

+The Black Knights were well positioned with a first-and-goal at the 7 after a long pass play by starting quarterback Jabari Laws.

-Laws moved Army into scoring position late when he completed a 31-yard pass.
-He had to be helped off the field after a wallop from Air Force defensive lineman Jordan Jackson, who was called for targeting and ejected from the game.
-It moved the ball to the 7.
+One wrinkle: Laws got hurt on the 31-yard play.
+He had to be helped off the field after taking a wallop from Air Force defensive lineman Jordan Jackson, who was called for targeting and ejected from the game.

-Hopkins, who’s been the starter this season but has been banged up, gained 2 yards on a run and threw three incompletions as Army turned the ball over to Air Force on downs.
+Kelvin Hopkins Jr. was summoned from the sideline.
+Usually the starter, he’s been banged up and didn’t practice.
+Laws started in his place because coach Jeff Monken wasn’t sure if he was healthy enough to make it the entire way.

+Hopkins threw an incompletion on first down, ran for 2 yards on second, nearly completed a third-down attempt in the end zone — it was broken up by Lewis — and overthrew his intended target on fourth down with 33 seconds remaining.
+With that, the Falcons (7-2) snapped a two-game skid against Army (3-6).

+“I thought the guys made a heck of an effort to get it down there,” Monken said.
+“Ultimately we didn’t make the plays that they did.”

 Still, the Falcons weren’t out of the woods.
 They fumbled the snap trying to run out the clock.
 It was recovered by tailback Kadin Remsberg.
+Asked what was going through his mind as the ball squirted free, Air Force quarterback Donald Hammond III cracked: “Some bad words.”

+On the opening drive of the game, the Black Knights chewed up 8 minutes, 34 seconds in making their way to the 1-yard line.
+Laws’ fourth-down sneak was stuffed by Jackson and Parker Noren.

+“We got killed the opening drive by not scoring from the 4-inch line,” Monken said.

 This was a solid performance for Laws, who rushed for a score and threw for 214 yards, including an 87-yard TD strike.
 It was the fifth-straight loss for an Army team that entered the game as a two-touchdown underdog.